Cadwallader John Bates

-Cadwallader John Bates (14 January 1853 – 18 March 1902) was an historian and antiquarian who focused on Northumberland.
+Cadwallader John Bates (14 January 1853 – 18 March 1902) was a historian and antiquarian who focused on Northumberland.

 Life

 Family provenance

 Cadwallader Bates was born at Kensington Gate on the west side of London.
 His father, Thomas Bates (1810–1882) was a Northumberland gentleman-farmer with land in the Hexham area.
 Thomas Bates was also a lawyer, and had been a fellow of Jesus College, Cambridge between 1834 and 1849.
 The Bates family had been based in England's northern border regions for five centuries, and in the nineteenth century they were a prosperous family.
 The boy's mother, Emily Batten, came from the southwest of the country, however, and had close family connections with Wales, which explains how the couple's eldest son came to be given the resoundingly Welsh name, "Cadwallader".

 Cadwallder Bates was a great nephew of Thomas Bates (1775–1849) who had been a famously successful stockbreeder: after his death his herd of 68 shorthorn cattle had been sold for over £4,500 in 1850.